 Accessories That You May or May Not Need

-If you are like me – a little meticulous with your coffee – there are a few accessories you should also consider for your travel set.
+If you are like me – a little meticulous with your coffee – there are a few accessories you should also consider for making coffee while traveling.

 I recommend the Coastline Digital Pro Pocket Scale which is durable, compact, comes with 2 handy measuring/weighing trays and seems to work perfectly for pour over coffee.